mooniq/cats/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This SPA was built as an exercise assignment for Simfy.
+This SPA was built as an exercise assignment.
 It is a basic page that makes a call to The Cat Api & outputs the result.
 To see it in your browser, follow the steps below.

 First, make sure you have Node and NPM installed on your machine.